 - In the Incoming Server (IMAP) section select This server requires an encrypted connection (SSL).
 This will update the incoming port number automatically, to the correct one.

 - In the Outgoing server (SMTP) section, select This server requires an encrypted connection (SSL).
-Update December 12 2015: either port 25 or 587 should work now.
+Update March 23 2017: use port 25.